temporalio/temporal-learning/docs/tutorials/java/audiobook/index.md

    Sign up for your [OpenAI API developer account](https://openai.com/api/) and create a bearer token.
    You need this token to access OpenAI services for text-to-speech conversion in your project.

-If you're all caught up with prerequisites, it's time to build out your Java project directory.
+Once caught up with prerequisites, you can build out your Java project directory.

 :::info CAUTIONS

 This is a tutorial project and its implementation is suited for personal and hobbyist use.
-In production, you wouldn't read or write from a single hard drive.
+In production, you wouldn't read or write from a single database file, hard drive, or system.
-A single disk isn't durable so you can't develop durable software with it.
+These aren't durable so you can't develop durable software with them.
 You must be able to rebuild your progress state or store information somewhere more durable.
 If you expand on this project, consider a API-based Cloud storage solution.